How to seek a prediction: Consult a trained expert, either as royalty or as a commoner (who paid with a sacrificial sheep)

 Originally, the extispicy procedure was performed without any recourse to writing.
 It appears that, sometime toward the end of the third millennium BC, diviners began preparing and collecting clay models of especially interesting configurations of entrails (usually livers), which were associated with the particularly significant historical events, such as the sudden death of a king, the end of a dynasty, etc. As such, these models functioned as true empirical case studies — records of particular real-life observations.
 At some later point in time, an inscription, identifying the event in question would be inscribed on the model, for instance: “This is what the liver looked like when king Amar-Suen died of the ‘bite of a shoe’ (= blood poisoning).”

 On the basis of such records, the diviners (or scholars more generally) began, sometime still later, to engage in theoretical speculation, producing generalizing conditional statements of the type “if a king dies of blood poisoning, the liver will look like this.”
-The final stage of this development was reached when the pattern of the prediction was reversed, assuming the following, purely theoretical form: “if such-and- such features appears on the liver, a king will die of blood poisoning.”
+The final stage of this development was reached when the pattern of the prediction was reversed, assuming the following, purely theoretical form: “if such-and- such features appear on the liver, a king will die of blood poisoning.”
 This was a crucial development, since it made it possible for scholars to generate new, completely artificial predictions (“omens”) without any use of empirical observation.
 For example, if the original observation associated a particular historical event with one gate (an anatomical feature) on the right side of the liver, the scholar could now produce an omen for the theoretical “gate” on the left side of the liver, whose result would be the opposite of the result obtained for the right side.
 In this way, through the use of various “generative” principles (“right” / “left” opposition, positive/negative values associated with individual numbers, and so on) the scholar could produce new omens ad infinitum, for example, by multiplying the numbers of “gates” on the liver: “if there two gates, ... if there are three gates,” and so on.
 Beginning in the late Old Babylonian period, scholars began compiling huge (even enormous) collections of such omens, which, as far as we can tell, constituted purely theoretical speculation that was completely divorced from empirical observation (though there had been some real empirical basis for it at the beginning of this development, as I described it above).
 The longest known series of this type, which was put together during the first millennium BCE, was the compendium called Barûtu.
 This compendium contained some 8,000 omens, recorded on 135 separate tablets.

 The development of theoretical divination underwent four stages: